YORUBA Ifa Oracle Pot (Ritual Vessel — Babalawo's Sacred-Implement Container)

 - The small staff — formerly made from ivory, today from wood

-As Hornek confirms, the Ifa oracle is consulted "without distinction on the social position" — neither trouble nor financial expenditure is spared when consulting an authorized Babalawo for daily-life decisions, illnesses, or future worries.
+According to Hornek's accounts, the Ifa oracle is consulted "without distinction on the social position" — with neither trouble nor financial expenditure spared when consulting a Babalawo for daily-life decisions, illnesses, or future worries.

-The vessel exhibits a deep, rich, and highly polished handling patina.
-Because it was the central tool of a working Babalawo, it was constantly touched, moved, and revered in a protected, indoor environment.
-The highest points of relief — the head of the rider, the horse's snout, and the rim of the lid — show a dark, oily sheen resulting from the transfer of human oils over decades of daily consultation.
-The intricate recesses retain historic dust, verifying its long, authentic life at the center of Yoruba intellectual and spiritual practice.
+The vessel exhibits a deep, polished handling patina.
+Its surface shows wear consistent with use as a tool of a Babalawo, suggesting it was touched, moved, and kept in a protected, indoor environment.
+The highest points of relief — the head of the rider, the horse's snout, and the rim of the lid — show a dark, oily sheen compatible with the transfer of lipids over an extended period of handling.
+The intricate recesses retain dust, supporting the attribution of a long period of use within Yoruba intellectual and spiritual practice.

 Summary

-This magnificent Yoruba oracle pot is a towering architectural masterpiece of divination art.
-Its polished, intricately carved surface perfectly guarded the sacred implements of the Babalawo, making it a vital artifact of West African intellectual tradition.
+This Yoruba oracle pot is a significant example of divination art.
+Its polished, intricately carved surface housed the sacred implements of the Babalawo, making it a notable representative of West African intellectual tradition.